fboes/blogophon/docs/special-post-types.md

 `Images`
 --------

-This class of articles is built like a regular article, but every image used in this article will have a special JavaScript attached to it, which show multiple images in a row as gallery.
+This class of articles is built like a regular article, but every image used in this article will have a special JavaScript attached to it, which will show multiple images in a row as a gallery.
 This also adds functionality to open images in a bigger version by clicking on them.

 An image gallery is built by supplying a paragraph consisting only of images: